Azure/azure-quickstart-templates/rhel-3tier-iaas/README.md

 This template will deploy:

-- Four storage accounts: 3 for storing VM's of each tier, 1 for storing diagnostics data.
+- Five storage accounts: 3 for storing VM's of each tier, 1 for storing diagnostics data and 1 for storing Jump VM.
--	One Virtual Network with four subnets
+-	One Virtual Network with four subnets.
-- 4 Network Security Groups, one for each subnet
+- 4 Network Security Groups, one for each subnet.
--	External Load Balancer to load balance Web Traffic(HTTP & HTTPS) to web servers
+-	External Load Balancer to load balance Web Traffic(HTTP & HTTPS) to web servers.
-- Internal Load Balancer to load balance traffic for app VM's
+- Internal Load Balancer to load balance traffic for app VM's.
 -	2 Public IP’s, one for external Load balancer and other for Jump VM.
 -	3 Virtual Machine Availability sets for Web Tier, Application Tier and Database tier.
--	One Jump VM to faclitate ssh access to all other VMs
+-	One Jump VM to faclitate ssh access to all other VMs.
--	Multiple Red Hat Enterprise Linux VMs as per parameter value given during deployment for each tier
+-	Multiple Red Hat Enterprise Linux VMs as per parameter value given during deployment for each tier.

 ![Deployment Solution Architecture](https://github.com/Azure/azure-quickstart-templates/master/redhat-3tier-architecture/images/architecture.png?raw=true)